-How To Make Healthy Food Choices When Recovering From A Heart Attack
+How To Make Healthy Food Choices Like The Best Olive Oil When Recovering From A Heart Attack

 Though a heart attack can be devastating, your diet following the incident may play a part in reducing the risk of recurrence.
 Two diets that experts suggest specifically after a heart attack are the Mediterranean and DASH diets – both known for their ability to support cardiovascular health when incorporated into one’s lifestyle.

 By making changes such as adding more fruits and vegetables, increasing heart-healthy fats like extra virgin olive oil and fish, decreasing salt intake and avoiding processed foods, you may benefit from these two diets’ power to optimize your health following whatever medical treatments you received.
 Read on to learn more about how to incorporate elements of both the Mediterranean or DASH diets into your life after recovering from a heart attack.

 If you’ve experienced a heart attack, ensuring the health of your heart becomes paramount.
 In order to minimize the risk of recurrence, doctors often advise following a diet rich in heart-healthy foods.
 This includes an abundance of fruits, vegetables, and whole grains.

 To guarantee that you’re receiving all the necessary nutrients, doctors may refer you to a dietitian.
 These professionals have the expertise to help you create a personalized eating plan that focuses on heart-healthy options.
 Additionally, they can provide valuable advice on foods to avoid.

 By embracing a heart-healthy diet and enlisting the support of a dietitian, you can take proactive steps towards a healthier heart and a reduced likelihood of future heart attacks.
 A recent report in MedicalNewsToday looks at which foods to eat and avoid, whether a person should take supplements after a heart attack, and more.